 ioc_feeds add --feed_name ip_list_with_spaces --transport local_file --resource "/home/admin/ioc/ip_list_with_spaces.txt" --format [value:3,comment:#2,type:ip] --comment [#] --delimiter "|"

-- Original CSV structure is a list of different types seperated by ',' delimiter, and comment lines are marked as '#' or 'Site'
+Original CSV structure is a list of different types separated by ',' delimiter, and comment lines are marked as '#' or 'Site'

 ioc_feeds add --feed_name try_custom_csv --transport http --resource http://192.168.13.13/ioc/bad_csv_format.csv --format [type:#1,value:#3,name:#6,comment:#7,product:av] --comment [#, Site] --delimiter ,

-- Original CSV structure is a list of different types seperated by ',' delimiter
+Original CSV structure is a list of different types separated by ',' delimiter

 ioc_feeds add --feed_name ioc_feed --transport http --resource "http://www.malwaredomainlist.com/updatecsv.php" --format [value:3,comment:#2,type:ip] --delimiter ,